jutunen/custom-menu-wrapper/README.md

   In the example above, the element must be a descendant of menu item element.
 Unlike in the case of menuClose event, there is no need for second parameter on CustomEvent.

+## Adding and removing items

+If component has not been added to DOM, items can be added with appendChild() method.

+Items can be added with appendChild() method, if the component has not been added to DOM.

+If component has been added to DOM, items should be added with addItem() method.

+Items should be added with addItem() method, if the component has been added to DOM.

+You can use document.getElementById() and document.querySelector() methods to get the item to be removed and then remove it with

 ## Methods

 ### addItem( element, index )